 Let’s chat about how to get there.
 Antwerp itself doesn’t have a larger airport, so the easiest way to get to Antwerp is by train.
 You can book a flight to Brussels and take a 30-40 minute train ride to Antwerp from there.

 For cheap flight deals throughout Europe to Brussels or the US to Brussels, we love checking Skyscanner.
 You can set alerts to book when prices drop and they combine various airlines to make sure you get the best deal.
 Also, we booked our train to Antwerp from Brussels on The Trainline.

 Of course, there is also the option of renting a car and driving from Brussels or elsewhere in Europe.
 We like checking Skyscanner for good deals in Europe.
 The drive from Brussels to Antwerp is a little over an hour.

 Lastly, you could also visit as part of a day tour from Brussels.
 If you’re really short on time a day trip to Antwerp is a good option, but I recommend staying in Antwerp itself and exploring its hidden gems!

 Getting Around During Your 1 Day in Antwerp

-While on holiday in Antwerp, be mindful of the fact that Antwerp does not have Uber.
-While surprising for a fairly big city, it does have taxis.
+While on holiday in Antwerp, you can take an Uber or taxi to get around.
 But the easiest way to get around Antwerp, other than by walking around the main parts, is by bicycle.